Jajangmyeon

-Jajangmyeon (Korean: 자장면) or jjajangmyeon (짜장면) is a Chinese-Korean noodle dish topped with a thick sauce made of chunjang, diced pork, and vegetables.
-It originated in Incheon, Korea where Chinese migrant workers started making zhajiangmian (noodles served with fried bean sauce) in the late 19th century.
-Modifications in Korea such as a darker and sweeter sauce differentiate the Korean dish from the Chinese version.
+Jajangmyeon (Korean: 자장면) or jjajangmyeon (짜장면) is a Korean Chinese noodle dish topped with a thick sauce made of chunjang, diced pork, and vegetables.
+It is a variation of the Chinese dish zhajiangmian; it developed in the late 19th century, during the Joseon period, when Chinese migrant workers from Shandong arrived in Incheon.
+The Korean variant of the dish uses a darker and sweeter sauce than the Chinese version.
 Variants of the dish use seafood, or other meats.